This post was most recently updated on June 21st, 2019

 Intended use of MacConkey Agar:

-MacConkey agar is used for the selective isolation and identification of Enterobacteriaceae from feces, urine, wastewater and foods.
+MacConkey agar is used for the selective isolation and identification of Enterobacteriaceae from faeces, urine, wastewater and foods.

 Expected Colony characteristics in MacConkey Agar